the-turing-way/the-turing-way/book/website/communication/citable/citable-cffinit.md

 First page of the form, for Title, Message and Type.
 Fields are filled.
 CC-BY-SA.
 ```

-##### Authors screen
+## Authors

 The CFF schema requires at least one author in the `CITATION.cff` file.
 Click the "Add author" button to open a form for adding an author.
 Fill the relevant fields for authors.
-Adding their ORCID is recommended.
+Adding ORCID for authors is highly recommended.
+See {ref}`cm-citable-orcid` to learn more about ORCID.

 ```{figure} ../../figures/cffinit-2.jpg
 ---